-3 This is true not only in classical economic models with rational agents (e.g., Pigou, 1920; Ramsey, 1927; Harberger, 1964), but also in economic models of sin taxation in behavioral public finance (e.g., O'Donoghue and Rabin, 2003, 2005, 2006; Farhi and Gabaix, 2017; Lockwood and Taubinsky, 2017).
-Although the behavioral economics models involve agents with some degree of "irrationality," they continue to model taxes as affecting quantity demanded through prices and not through changing demand itself.
+3 This is true not only in classical economic models with rational agents (e.g., Pigou, 1920; Ramsey, 1927; Harberger, 1964), but also in economic models of sin taxation in behavioral public finance (e.g., O'Donoghue and Rabin, 2003, 2005, 2006; Farhi and Gabaix, 2017; Allcott, Lockwood, and Taubinsky, 2019).
+Although these behavioral-economic models involve agents with some degree of "irrationality," they continue to model taxes as affecting quantity demanded through prices and not through changing demand itself.